BrockDSL/Katia-Tarasuk-DSL-Project/README.md

 9) Continued to edit theme/csv files until the website fit specifications

-### Hopeful Conclusion
+### Conclusion
-I will have determined how best to use Collection Builder in the DSL.
+Collection Builder is a very easy-to-use and intuitive tool.
+It allows for visualization of the connections between objects within a collection, such as location and time period.
+Furthermore, all that it requires from the user is a free to creat Github account.